 PBDE (polybrominated fire retardant) can be found in foam couches and pillows, and fabrics like upholstery and drapery.
 It's why choosing eco-friendly pillows and sustainable bedding is so important.

-PBDEs have been found in breast milk, wildfire and even umbilical cords and can cause severe health problems, they stick to fatty tissue and can mess with thyroid and liver functions.
+PBDEs have been found in breast milk, wildfire, and even umbilical cords and can cause severe health problems, they stick to fatty tissue and can mess with thyroid and liver functions.

 If that was not enough, there is also the waste created from cheaply made DIY furniture.
-According to the EPA, furniture waste generated by Americans in 2017 totalled a staggering 12.2 million tons, and 80.2% of it went to landfills.
+According to the EPA, furniture waste generated by Americans in 2017 totaled a staggering 12.2 million tons, and 80.2% of it went to landfills.

 Cutting down trees from old-growth forests (to make furniture) and replacing them with monoculture plantations is hardly sustainable.
 That cheap "wood" is costing the planet big time.
 Homegrown Canadian or American FCS-certified wood is your best bet.